aqsandy/CourseGram_open/client/README.md

 2. Print and Save to PDF functionality was not implemented due to complexity of d3 graphing implementation.

-3. Due to the lack of backend support, we are unable to develop delete/edit program, course and profile from admin side.
-Also, loading users profile and course info cannot get developed due to the same reason.
+3. Due to the lack of backend support, we are unable to develop edit program, course and profile from admin side.

+4. We suppose to use different colour of clusters to distinguish the requirement under each program.
+However, due to the complexity of course and program data structure, we are unable to cluster courses.

 Citations:

 1. https://github.com/dagrejs/dagre-d3/wiki